-During five years of share price growth, Middlesex Water achieved compound earnings per share (EPS) growth of 14% per year.
-This EPS growth is slower than the share price growth of 26% per year, over the same period.
+Over half a decade, Middlesex Water managed to grow its earnings per share at 12% a year.
+This EPS growth is lower than the 20% average annual increase in the share price.
 This suggests that market participants hold the company in higher regard, these days.
-And that's hardly shocking given the track record of growth.
+That's not necessarily surprising considering the five-year track record of earnings growth.

-We're pleased to report that the CEO is remunerated more modestly than most CEOs at similarly capitalized companies.
+It's probably worth noting that the CEO is paid less than the median at similar sized companies.
 But while CEO remuneration is always worth checking, the really important question is whether the company can grow earnings going forward.
 It might be well worthwhile taking a look at our free report on Middlesex Water's earnings, revenue and cash flow.

 What About Dividends?

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-In the case of Middlesex Water, it has a TSR of 262% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
+We note that for Middlesex Water the TSR over the last 5 years was 180%, which is better than the share price return mentioned above.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective